VladimirSiv/VladimirSiv.github.io/_posts/2023-10-31-pytest-fixtures-notes-examples.md

 ---
 title: "Exploring Pytest Fixtures: Notes and Examples"
 page_title: "Exploring Pytest Fixtures: Notes and Examples"
-excerpt: "Here are some notes and real-world examples that I've gathered along the way, illustrating the use of pytest fixtures to enhance your architectural decisions for your testing module."
+excerpt: "Here, I present a compilation of notes and practical scenarios drawn from my experiences, demonstrating the effective utilization of pytest fixtures.
+These examples provide valuable insights into leveraging fixtures to refine and improve the architecture of your testing module."
 date: October 31, 2023
 toc: true
 toc_label: "Content"